-Our team of international specialists at Astons are ready to offer advice and help on all aspects of citizenship of Dominica, the Caribbean and worldwide.
+Our team of international specialists at Astons are ready to offer advice and help on all aspects of citizenship in Dominica, the Caribbean and worldwide.
 Contact us and we will be delighted to answer any queries and advise you further.

 How To Achieve Citizenship

 There are a variety of ways in which to seek citizenship in Dominica:

 - Citizenship by birth or descent: The applicant must have a close blood relationship to a Dominican citizen

 - Citizenship by naturalisation: Citizenship can be applied for after seven years of residency in Dominica

 - Citizenship by marriage: Citizenship may be granted to a person married to a Dominican citizen